ankeesler/btool/doc/plan.md

 ## Features

-- After switching to tar-ed archives, the source files are never up to date :(
 - Cache registry data
 - Targets are per-os/arch
 - When I clean, I don't want to delete the stuff in the cache